ZCyF3r/Cortex-XQL-Queries/README.md

-# Cortex-XQL-Queries
+# Cortex-XQL-Detection-Queries
-Detections for the query language XQL
+Detections for the query language XQL used in Palo Alto Networks products.